What does your ideal customer look like?

-Now, with your ideal customer in mind, go through your existing customer database and categorise them into four grades – A, B, C or D.
+Now, with your ideal customer clearly in mind, go through your existing customer database and categorise them into four grades – A, B, C or D.

 B-grade customers are still good customers, although they don’t quite fit your ideal customer blueprint.
 They might be more price conscious, or not buy as much from you, but they still pay on time and don’t give you problems.

 C-grade customers give you some challenges.
 They’re the type that haggle for a discount every time you deal with them, bring back goods frequently because they’ve changed their mind, or expect you to deliver at the last minute.
 They don’t take your advice, and will tend to pay late and need chasing.

 D-grade customers are those you wish you didn’t have to deal with at all.
 They are the ones that cause a scene, complain about everything, who treat you and your staff discourteously and don’t pay you what they owe you without being hounded.
 Dealing with this sort of person or company takes up your time, energy and patience, and frankly you wish they’d just take their custom elsewhere – preferably to one of your competitors!

 Well, the simple truth is that you don’t have to put up with D-grade customers, or even C-grade customers, if you don’t want to.
 When you decide exactly who you want to do business with, you’ll start to attract more of that type of customer.
 Remember, one bad customer can ruin your day, and that can affect the way you deal with your other customers and your staff.